 When set to TRUE, this parameter causes conflicts between the configuration as specified by the user and by the corresponding user daemon to be resolved in favor of the daemon.
-Otherwise, conflicts will be resolved in favor of the first configuration that executes, which will cause the subsequent user daemon invocation or trace begin call to fail.
+Otherwise, conflicts will be resolved in favor of the first configuration that executes, which will cause the subsequent user daemon invocation or trace begin (or Trace.begin) call to fail.